JuliaSokolova/JuliaSokolova/README.md

 ### I am a Data Scientist with a background in Business, Marketing and Product.

 🔭 I’m currently working on:
-  - <b> Wine quality prediction for Washington state
+  - Wine quality prediction for Washington state
-  - <b> Music composer (neural network)
+  - Music composer (neural network)
-  - <b> Amazon Ads analytics & reporting dashboard
+  - Amazon Ads analytics & reporting dashboard
-  - <b> AI service that writes recommendations / cover letter
+  - AI service that writes recommendations / cover letter

 🌱 I’m currently learning:
-  - <b> AWS Solutions Architect
+  - AWS Solutions Architect
-  - <b> VR development
+  - VR development

 ⚡ Some facts about me:
- - <b> I built my own marketing agency.
+ - I built my own marketing agency.
- - <b> I have two cats.
+ - I have two cats.
 Their names are Meta and Script.
- - <b> I live in Seattle, but travel all around the world.
+ - I live in Seattle, but travel all around the world.

 📫 How to reach me:
- - <b> sokolova.js@gmail.com
+ - sokolova.js@gmail.com